 Like many would assume, an electric tankless water heater runs more efficiently than a gas one.
 Gas units emit greenhouse gases and consumers should be mindful of that when choosing a unit.

-It’s important to know that if you do choose a gas unit, gas tankless water heaters run more efficiently than a traditional water heater and sometimes upwards of 80%.
+It’s important to know that if you do choose a gas heater, gas tankless water heaters are more energy-efficient than traditional storage gas water heaters - sometimes upwards of 80%.

 A tankless water heater is a costly and important investment for your home, so it’s crucial to fully understand your options.
 There are a number of factors to address between choosing an electric or a gas tankless water heater such as installation costs, maintenance costs, environmental impact, lifespan, and how much hot water your home requires.

 We hope this article can help you decide which water heater is best for you.
+At Team Enoch we have many collective years of experience in recommending and installing water heaters of all types.
 If you still need help deciding please do not hesitate to contact our qualified electrical and plumbing professionals.